Teresa of Ávila: Overview

+Seventh mansions: 9. prayer of transforming union.

 Ordinary prayer or ascetical stage

 Mental or meditational prayer

 Mental prayer is a form of prayer "performed without aid of any particular formula."
 It is distinguished from vocal prayers, "prayers performed by means of a given formula", Prayer is mental when the thoughts and affections of the soul are not expressed in a previously determined formula.
 According to Teresa of Ávila, mental prayer is meditational prayer, in which the person is like a gardener, who, with much labour, draws the water up from the depths of the well to water the plants and flowers.
 According to Teresa of Avila, mental prayer can proceed by using vocal prayers in order to improve dialogue with God.
 According to Lehodey, mental prayer can be divided into meditation, more active in reflections, and contemplation, more quiet and gazeful.